JornWildt/Mason/Documentation/Mason-draft-2.md

-### JSON action with binary file data
+### JSON+Files action with binary file data

 JSON+Files actions are for sending binary files together with structured JSON data when performing an action.
 The HTTP request MUST be of type [`multipart/form-data`](http://www.ietf.org/rfc/rfc2388.txt).

 The media type `multipart/form-data` is an efficient format for combining multiple files into one single message.
 It consists of parts where each part has a name and associate content type.

-With JSON+Files clients are expected to send a JSON document as a part of the message which name is defined by the `jsonFile` property.
+With JSON+Files clients are expected to send a JSON document as a part of the message.
+The name of this part is defined by the `jsonFile` property.
 Additional files must be named according to the `name`property in the `files` array.

 The `schemaUrl` and `template` properties are interpreted in the same way as for plain "json" actions and applies to the JSON part of the multipart message.